 “Age is not the end of being a dancer.”

-This week we were honored to sit down with special guest Brigitta Herrmann to discuss her thoughts on the project.
+It was a privilege to sit down with Beautiful Decay guest dancer Brigitta Herrmann to discuss her thoughts on the project.
 Herrmann is co-director of Philadelphia’s seminal Group Motion, a contemporary modern dance organization established in 1968 and recognized for pioneering the art form of multimedia dance theater, as well as a world-wide touring program, which has taken their company’s repertory to France, Argentina, Germany, Japan, Cyprus, Taiwan, Poland and Lithuania.

 What was your familiarity with BalletX’s work before you joined the cast of ‘Beautiful Decay’?